jkaiser87/CELL3D/README.md

     [devAP_histology](https://github.com/jkaiser87/devAP_histology) (forked for developmental atlas support):
     Supports both adult and developmental mouse brain atlases.
-    You can find it on GitHub here: jkaiser87/devAP_histology

 MATLAB Toolboxes and Add-ons:

-        Ensure that the Curve Fitting Toolbox is installed.
+- Ensure that the Curve Fitting Toolbox is installed.

-        Download and install the natsortfile add-on (Natural-Order Filename Sort, Version 3.4.5 by Stephen23).
+- Download and install the natsortfile add-on (Natural-Order Filename Sort, Version 3.4.5 by Stephen23).

 MATLAB Scripts Folder:

-        Download the MATLAB folder from this toolbox.
+- Download the MATLAB folder from this toolbox.

 Add to MATLAB Path:
 Make sure that AP_histology or devAP_histology was added to the Path as described in their installation guide.

 ---